WhatsApp marketing KPIs: 4 metrics

 4. Opt-in rate (%)

-Some campaign goals are about how many people opted in to your WhatsApp channel through "Chat-ins".
+Some campaign goals are about how many people opted in to your WhatsApp channel through touchpoints across some of your marketing channels.
 For example through a popup on your website, a QR code in your stores or a "WhatsApp order updates" box on your thank you page after a purchase.

-Good to know: it's important when opting people in to try and learn something about them (preferences, favorite color, size, location...) so you can send more targeted campaigns later on.
+Good to know: when opting people in, try and learn something about them (preferences, favorite color, size, location...) so you can send more targeted campaigns later on.

 WhatsApp KPIs vs email KPIs

-WhatsApp KPIs are quite similar to email, and not too exotic or hard to understand.
+WhatsApp KPIs are quite similar to email, and should not be too complicated to understand.
 CTR and open rate for example are common success metrics for both channels.

-But in WhatsApp, there's more of a focus on revenue per conversation (RPC).
-In email, this metric isn't as relevant because you don’t pay per email you send.
+But in WhatsApp, the focus on revenue per recipient (RPR) is critical, as you also pay in most cases when you send a campaign.
+In email, this metric isn't as big of a focus because you often don’t pay per email you send, or the fee is relatively very small.
 (See WhatsApp API pricing here.)

 How to measure the success of brand WhatsApp campaigns

-Because of the costs attached to WhatsApp conversations, most of our clients are very focused on revenue-generating campaigns.
+Because of the costs attached to WhatsApp conversations, most of our clients are very focused on optimizing the revenue per recipient (RPR) through their campaigns.

-But it's important to send "brand" campaigns sometimes to strengthen your brand, build relationships with people and keep your brand top of mind.
+But it's also a good strategy to send "brand" campaigns sometimes to strengthen your brand, build relationships with people and keep your brand top of mind.
 Sending sales-only messages risks your WhatsApp marketing being seen as spam.
-After all, this WhatsApp is a fun channel where friends and family hang out, you need to tread carefully.
+After all, WhatsApp is a fun channel where friends and family hang out, you need to tread carefully.

-We recommend sending no more than 1-2 campaigns a month, with 1 of them being a brand campaign.
+We recommend sending no more than 2-3 campaigns a month per person, with 1 of them being a brand campaign.

 How do you measure the success of brand campaigns?
-It's harder of course, but you can look at metrics like CTR to measure engagement, numbers of opt-ins you get in WhatsApp.
+It's harder of course, but you can look at metrics like CTR to measure engagement and numbers of opt-ins you get in WhatsApp.

 How to track the success of WhatsApp campaigns